haslhofer/readinglist/Headlines.md

+Next-Generation AI and the Design of the Copilot Experience in Microsoft 365

+___

 Microsoft research reveals an AI model that combines capabilities of large language models with public machine-learning communities to tackle complex AI tasks.

 ___